 In 2016 Delectus was acquired by Vintage Wine Estates (with headquarters in Santa Rosa in neighboring Sonoma County).
-Today Vintage Wine Estates has become a significant player in the wine worlds of Napa and Sonoma – with the acquisition of a number of winery properties and vineyards in both counties.
-In Napa, as of our latest update – in addition to Delectus, they own Clos Pegase, Cosentino, Delectus, Girard, Swanson and the former Napa based Cartlidge & Brown.
+Today Vintage Wine Estates has become a significant player in the wine worlds of Napa and Sonoma with the acquisition of a number of winery properties and vineyards in both counties.
+In Napa, as of our latest update, in addition to Delectus, they own Clos Pegase, Cosentino, Delectus, Girard, Swanson and the former Napa based Cartlidge & Brown.

 A core part of Delectus’s early vision was a 112 acre hillside piece of property in Knights Valley (neighboring Sonoma County) near Peter Michael Winery.
-That location is historical; there is an old toll road originally used by miner’s accessing Lake County cinnabar ore mines (which when processed produces mercury, commonly called quicksilver).
+This location is historical; an old toll road runs through this part of Knights Valley, originally used by miner’s accessing Lake County cinnabar ore mines (which when processed, produces mercury, commonly called quicksilver).
 Well-known author Robert Louis Stevenson used to spend time on the property writing his poetry.
 And while Delectus still produces wines from Knights Valley vineyard locations, this property was not included in the sale to Vintage Wine Estates

 Knights Valley has some intriguing micro climates.
 South facing vineyards often receive significant sunlight and ripening time.
-Contrary to what you would think about mountain grown fruit, Gerhard originally told us their picking time is surprisingly early in the season, usually in mid September.
-One year they even started harvesting some of their red varietals in early September.
+Contrary to what one would think about mountain grown fruit, Gerhard originally told us their picking time is surprisingly early in the season, usually in mid September.
+One year they even started harvesting some of their red varieties in early September.
 Case in point was the 2009 season in which a heavy somewhat quick rainstorm hit northern California fairly early but Delectus had already picked most of their own vineyard.
 The temperatures on the hillsides of certain vineyards in Knights Valley are more moderate; they don’t experience the large diurnal temperature shifts in nearby valleys

 The 2005 Delectus Mutti’s Pride was made in tribute to Gerhard’s mother Elisabeth who used to visit from Austria every year to help out during harvest.
 “Mutti” is Austrian for mother.
 This predominately Cabernet Sauvignon blend is crafted from a barrel selection.
 The layered nose is somewhat sweet, with herbal hints, red licorice and also shows red and black cherry aromas.
-The palate is rounded and juicy with a finish displaying slightly dusty and lingering red fruit notes including cranberry and raspberry.
+The palate is rounded and juicy with a finish offering slightly dusty and lingering red fruit notes including cranberry and raspberry.

-All their labels have stories behind them; their daughter Julia had a very small production Cuvee named after her and their older labels contained her artwork from each year.
-Delectus found a neat use for old wine bottles – they would cut the bottle off about 2/3 of the way up above their label and fill the rest of the bottle with a soy based wax and stick in a candle.
+Many years ago, Delectus found a neat use for old wine bottles; the bottle would be cut off about 2/3 of the way up above the label and the rest of the bottle would be filled with a soy based wax and a candle wick.
 This type of wax is longer burning then regular wax.
 These were sold on site.

 NOTE: THIS REVIEW HAS BEEN IDENTIFIED AS NEEDING A **MAJOR UPDATE**.